avabellaw/my-recipe/readme.md

 Users will be able to click on "Add a Recipe" within the page "My Recipes".

-The footer will contain a link to the about page and links to socials.
+The footer will contain a link to the About page and links to socials.

 #### Research